ydu34/SENG202-Team-5-iFOS/seng202_2019_team5_2_README.md

-iFOS(Intutitive Food Ordering Sytem)
+iFOS(Intuitive Food Ordering System)

 Table of contents:

 I)   Running the application
-II)  Importing the project to IntellJ
+II)  Importing the project to Intellij
-III) Running the application from IntellJ
+III) Running the application from Intellij
 IV)  Importing the .xml files to the application
 V)   Running the JUnit Tests
 VI)  Running the Acceptance testing